-1.1 Core Game Loop

-The Core Playable (as the end result of all prototypes created) demonstrates the essential key mechanics of your gameplay.
-It must become crystal clear what the player will spend most of their time doing in the finished game and why they will find it entertaining and enjoyable.
+- Core Gameloop: The Core Playable (as the end result of all prototypes created) demonstrates the essential key mechanics of your gameplay.
+It must become crystal clear what the player will spend most of their time doing in the finished game and why they will find it entertaining and enjoyable. - Camera, Character, Controls (CCC): The commonly used acronym CCC describes the relationship between the player's input and the reactions of their "virtual representation" (such as character, vehicle, troops etc.) on the screen, including the visual staging by the game camera.

-1.2 Camera, Character and Controls (CCC)

-The commonly used acronym CCC describes the relationship between the player's input and the reactions of their "virtual representation" (such as character, vehicle, troops etc.) on the screen, including the visual staging by the game camera.
 In virtually every game, this interdependence has a major impact on the overall experience (and thus on the "fun").
-Therefore, it should be prototyped and thoroughly tested at an early stage of pre-production.

-Though originally started as a student project, the team of Rivers & Wine managed to win the Ubisoft Newcomer Award with their core playable version of "Upside Down".

-"At the end of the pre-production phase there must be at least one early version of the game that demonstrates the 'fun'."

-1.3 User Interface and Experience (UI/UX)

-Part of the CCC proof above also depends on how the player interacts with interfaces and menus and what feedback they receive.
-This could be demonstrated e.g. by click dummies, using Balsamiq, MS-Power Point or other tools - or ideally already in a rough version within the Core Playable itself.

-1.4 Definition of Production Value

-Another pre-production objective is to demonstrate the desired quality of the final game in terms of graphics and audio.
+Therefore, it should be prototyped and thoroughly tested at an early stage of pre-production. - User Interface and Experience (UI/UX): Part of the CCC proof above also depends on how the player interacts with interfaces and menus and what feedback they receive.
+This could be demonstrated e.g. by click dummies, using Balsamiq, MS-Power Point or other tools - or ideally already in a rough version within the Core Playable itself. - Definition of Production Value: Another pre-production objective is to demonstrate the desired quality of the final game in terms of graphics and audio.
 This can be achieved separately outside of running prototypes with the help of reference materials from other titles (video footage, benchmark graphics etc.).

-Mi'Pu'Mi' Games' Art Director Ilija Melentijevic reviews the latest pre-production deliverables the team has produced for an upcoming game.

-2. GAME DESIGN DOCUMENTATION
+2. Game Design Documentation